TechTurf-ops/BestBuy-GPU-Buyer/README.md

 - The script searches for common **"Out of Stock"** indicators.
 - If the item is available, it **clicks the purchase button** and opens a  Youtube video.
 - If out of stock, the page **refreshes automatically** every 2 seconds.

-## Installation
-1. Install [Tampermonkey](https://www.tampermonkey.net/) on your browser.
-2. Add this script to Tampermonkey.
-3. Navigate to an Best Buy and let the script handle stock monitoring!
 ## Dependencies
+- Install [Tampermonkey](https://www.tampermonkey.net/) on your browser.
 - Sign in to your Best Buy account.
 (Some products need you to be signed in to your account to purchase the product)
+## How To Use It
+1. Add this script to Tampermonkey.
+2. Navigate to an Best Buy and let the script handle stock monitoring!

 ## Disclaimer
 This script is for **educational purposes** only.
 Use it responsibly and ensure compliance with website terms of service.